Rose Blumkin

 Rose Blumkin (née Gorelick; December 3, 1893 – August 9, 1998) was an American businesswoman who founded the Nebraska Furniture Mart in 1937.
 Businessman Warren Buffett said of her, "One question I always ask myself in appraising a business is how I would like, assuming I had ample capital and skilled personnel, to compete with it.
 I’d rather wrestle grizzlies than compete with Mrs. B and her progeny.
-They buy brilliantly, they operate at expense ratios competitors don’t even dream about, and they then pass on to their customers much of the savings.
+They buy brilliantly, they operate at expense ratios competitors don’t even dream about, and they then pass on to their customers much of the savings."

 Her credo, according to her obituary in the New York Times was "Sell cheap, tell the truth, don't cheat nobody."

 Early life

 Blumkin was born in 1893 as Rosa Gorelick to a Jewish family in Shchedrin, a village near Babruysk in present day Belarus.
 She was one of eight children of Solomon and Chasya Gorelick.
 Her father was a rabbi and her mother ran a grocery store.
 When she was twenty, Rose married Izya (Isadore) Blumkin.

-Blumkin immigrated to the United States in 1917.
-She could not speak English.
-In 1919, she moved to Omaha, Nebraska, where the Blumkins started a used clothing store.
+Rose immigrated to the United States in 1917.
+She arrived in Seattle unable to communicate in English and was transferred by the American Red Cross to Fort Dodge, Iowa, where her husband was living.
+Two years later, in 1919, the couple moved to Omaha, Nebraska, the nearest city with a community of Russian and Yiddish speakers, where they started a used clothing store.